Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

 \textbf{Non-reference Evaluation.} Tab.~\ref{tab:CompareMethods2} shows the quantitative comparison results on Test-U60 and Test-SQ16.
-The best-performing and second-best results are highlighted in red and blue, respectively.
+The best and second best results are presented in bold and underlined, respectively.
 Unfortunately, our proposed WaterFormer did not achieve the best or second-best results in the UIQM and UCIQE metrics on either no-reference datasets.
-As referenced ~\cite{Ucolor,u-shape} notes, while the UIQM and UCIQE metrics effectively evaluate the color, brightness, contrast, saturation, and sharpness of underwater images, they struggle to accurately measure color artifacts and shifts.
+As noted in ~\cite{Ucolor,u-shape}, while the UIQM and UCIQE metrics effectively evaluate the color, brightness, contrast, saturation, and sharpness of underwater images, they struggle to accurately measure color artifacts and shifts.
 In scenarios with more color artifacts and shifts, these metrics tend to yield higher scores, contradicting human perception.
 Our WaterFormer consistently avoids color artifacts and shifts, contributing to our lower UIQM and UCIQE scores.
-Hence, while we consider UIQM and UCIQE scores as indicative, they shouldn't be the sole criteria for assessing the algorithm performance.
+Hence, while we consider the UIQM and UCIQE scores as indicative, they should not be the sole criteria for assessing the algorithm performance.